 Attend a Concert

 New Hampshire has become one of the hottest places to see a concert in New England.
-From outdoor venues like Meadowbrook U.S. Cellular Pavilion in Gilford, to the award-winning Verizon Wireless Arena in Manchester, you no longer have to go far to see your favorite artists.
+From outdoor venues like Bank of New Hampshire Pavilion at Meadowbrook in Gilford, to the award-winning Verizon Wireless Arena in Manchester, you no longer have to go far to see your favorite artists.
 Indulge!

 Make Your Own Sundae

 When you are in the Lakes Region, stop at Kellerhaus' Ice Cream Buffet in Weirs Beach, where you can create your very own sundae.